 Make Ahead Tips

-Since this KFC chicken pot pie is easy and convenient to throw together, there isn’t a ton you can do to prepare ahead.
+Since this KFC chicken pot pie recipe is easy and convenient to throw together, there isn’t a ton you can do to prepare ahead.
 Boiling up the potatoes and carrots is about the extent of it.
 Once you throw the filling together, you may as well put it in the pie shells.

 The best way to go is to put it all together and toss it in the freezer — see the above tips for the best way to get a freezer meal out of this!

 - 4 medium potatoes, peeled, and cut into 1/2 inch cubes

 - 2 medium carrots, peeled, and cut into 1/4 inch cubes

 - 1 cup frozen peas, thawed

 - 2 tablespoons frozen onions, thawed

 - 2-3 cans cream of chicken soup

 - 2 boxes, (4 crusts) ready-made flat pie crust